 Back in the days, the original sarmale recipe contained absolutely no meat whatsoever, whereas nowadays a large part of the dish has mince in it.
 I like to keep it traditional but as a vegan, I put absolutely no meat in them.
 Turns out, these were the best sarmale I've ever tasted in my entire life.

 The Romanian sarmale is a super versatile dish.
-They last in the fridge for days and they be reheated the next day.
+They last in the fridge for days and are reheated the next day.
 They can be served with any type of side you prefer, ranging from crusted potatoes to mashed potatoes.

 How to make Romanian cabbage rolls (sarmale)

-You and I are both novices, so we will learn from one another, what do you say?
-I know the recipe looks a little long and daunting but honestly, I just tried to be as detailed as possible.
+I know the recipe looks a little long and daunting but honestly, you will realise how simple it really is.
+I just tried to be as detailed as possible.
 Once you read it once, you will see it's actually super easy to make.

 Follow this recipe to make the perfect brown rice.
 Honestly, it works every single time.
 I will never go back to white rice now that I know to cook wholegrain rice.
 It's just delicious.